Search Ashworth College

 She loved the program from the start, but she admits it wasn't always easy to stay focused.

 “Distractions were my biggest challenge!
-More often then not I would take my materials to the library or a coffee bar where I could sit without worrying about what was going on in my household.”
+More often than not, I would take my materials to the library or a coffee bar where I could sit without worrying about what was going on in my household.”

 The very first vet clinic Rebecca applied to after graduation offered her a job, validating all her hard work and her choice to do online veterinary assisting training.
 The vet assistants she works with all have similar educations–a growing trend in the field–but it cost them significantly more.

-“I got the same well-rounded education [from Ashworth College] that some of my fellow assistants got," she explains, "except I didn't pay $30,000 for it."
+“I got the same well-rounded education that some of my fellow assistants got," she explains, "except I didn't pay $30,000 for it."

 Today, just three years after graduating, Rebecca works as an emergency and intensive care veterinary assistant.
 She hopes to continue pursuing emergency veterinary medicine and become an emergency care specialist.
 She also has some advice for anyone who’s considering college or career school.